Composites as High Performance Building Solutions

 The size, shape, proportional weight/volume, and material of the reinforcing fibers typically determine the plastic composite’s mechanical properties, such as stiffness and strength.
 The type and proportion of the plastic resin matrix, on the other hand, lends the finished plastic composite its physical characteristics, including resistance to impact.

 In each case, the plastic composite is designed to provide a combination of properties that are intended to be superior to the individual ingredient.
-Fillers or additives can also be used to lend the final plastic composite attributes such as resistance to ultraviolet (UV) rays or fire resistance.
+Fillers or additives such as epoxies and silicones can also be used to lend the final plastic composite attributes such as resistance to ultraviolet (UV) rays or fire resistance.
 Advances in plastic composite formulations and manufacturing technology offer exciting opportunities to custom-design highperformance properties into a wide variety of commercial and residential building applications, not only for new designs, but also renovation projects.

 Designers of plastic composites can choose from a wide variety of plastic resin systems and fiber reinforcements when making a specific product.
 Resins, also known as binders, are typically thermoset plastics (e.g. polyester, vinyl ester, modified acrylic, epoxy, phenolic, urethane) that serve as the glue holding the reinforcing fibers together in an orderly fashion.
 These fibers, which are embedded in the plastic resin matrix, are structured to overlap and help transfer the load within the plastic composite structure.
 Usually manufactured using a plastic molding process, the combination of fibers and resin matrix cures into a solid laminate.